Problem of evil: Exemplarist Theodicy

+Denial of evil

 In the second century, Christian theologians attempted to reconcile the problem of evil with an omnipotent, omniscient, omnibenevolent God, by denying that evil exists.
 Among these theologians, Clement of Alexandria offered several theodicies, of which one was called "privation theory of evil" which was adopted thereafter.
 The other is a more modern version of "deny evil", suggested by Christian Science, wherein the perception of evil is described as a form of illusion.